Advent calendar, 2020

 We have been working with the London Borough of Waltham Forest in the UK to develop the design of a wetlands area in a very densely populated and urbanized area of North East London.

 BMT earned three finalist nods and took home the Digital Award at this year’s Energy Industries Council (EIC) virtual awards ceremony for our asset monitoring platform, BMT DEEP.

-MATE, our vessel inspection technology and marine fleet management platform, has recently reached a significant milestone, with more than 2,000 surveys conducted.
+MATE, our vessel inspection technology and marine fleet management platform, reached a significant milestone in 2020, with more than 2,000 surveys conducted.

-The U.S. Navy recently commissioned us to conduct industry studies to advance the design of the next generation of U.S. Navy Auxiliary General Ocean Surveillance Ship (T-AGOS(X)).
+The US Navy recently commissioned BMT to conduct industry studies to advance the design of the next generation of US Navy Auxiliary General Ocean Surveillance Ship (T-AGOS(X)).

 We have been awarded a research project valued at $750K by PHMSA with industry co-funding from the Colonial Pipeline Company.
-The project is focussed on the developing liquid pipeline physical trial data from testing at our facility in Ottawa, Canada to then use this data to validate enhanced modelling tools.
+The project is focused on developing liquid pipeline physical trial data from testing at our facility in Ottawa, Canada, to then use this data to validate enhanced modelling tools.